 The Student Services fee is automatically charged to the student fee account of undergraduate students, graduate students, and postdoctoral fellows every fall and winter term.
-Certain other categories of students may opt to pay a fee to use the services.
+Students who are enrolled in Continuing Studies and who are registered for 9 credits or more in the current term, can opt to pay a fee, subject to taxes (GST & PST) to use the services.